csg-tokyo/jscall/README.md

 also returns a `Promise` object but this object must not be returned to Ruby as is when that `async` function is called from Ruby.
-Jscall cannot determine whether a promise should be passed as is to Ruby or its value must be passed to Ruby after the promise is fullfilled.
+Jscall cannot determine whether a promise should be passed as is to Ruby or its value must be passed to Ruby after the promise is fulfilled.

 When enforcing Jscall to pass a `Promise` object from JavaScript to Ruby, `.async` must be inserted between a receiver and a method name.